 A session is a visit.
 Same thing.
 So that part is just semantics.
 But what’s a hit?
 And how is a hit different from a visit?

-Note about Analytics terminology: the words session and visit are interchangable.
+Note about Analytics terminology: the words session and visit are interchangeable.
 Same thing.

 So the true definition of a bounce is a one-hit visit.
 That’s the same as a one-page visit if there are no events set up on the page.
 Events are a way to track interactions on websites, other than pages loading, such as video play button clicks.
 And those events affect bounce rates we’ll see later on.